-- Registration as a nurse or midwife on the live register of the Nursing and Midwifery Bord of Ireland
+- Registration as a nurse or midwife on the live register of the Nursing and Midwifery Board of Ireland (NMBI).

-- Possession of competencies recognised at Level 8 of the NQAI framework
+- Possession of up-to-date competencies recognised at Level 8 of the NQAI framework.

-- Support from employer and completed Site Self-Declaration Form, signed by the Director of Nursing/Midwifery/Public Health
+- Support from employer and completed Site Declaration Form, signed by the Director of Nursing/Midwifery/Public Health.

 English Language Requirements

 Applicants who are non-native speakers of the English language must meet the university-approved English language requirements.
 Vsit our PG English Language Requirements page for more information.

 The EU fee for this course is €3,130.

 If your course required a deposit, that figure will be deducted from your second-semester fee payment in January.

 Fees for EU students are payable in two equal instalments.
 First payment is at registration in August and the second in January.

 International student fee payment

 International Students can pay in two equal instalments once they have paid the appropriate deposit.
 The initial payment is due on registration and the balance usually by the end of January.

 How can I pay?